• Plan Your Visit / Map

 What can I or my family touch?

 Please use your very best judgment.
 In general, please do not touch the artwork inside the museum unless assisted by a Volunteer.
 Please do not sit on the chairs obviously painted or made by an artist.
+Some of the artwork was designed to be interactive, and the Volunteers will assist you.

 The Lee Family gardens were designed for your enjoyment.
-You'll find a variety of sculptures, plants, windchimes, and games such as Dominos, Checkers, and Chess.
-Please do not climb on or try to rock the sculptures or landscape features.
-Except the Bronze Bunnies.
+You'll find a variety of sculptures, plants & trees, windchimes, and games such as Dominos, Checkers, and Chess.
+Please do not climb on or try to rock the sculptures or landscape features. *Except the Bronze Bunnies.
 It's OK for children to sit on them if they are not too hot.
 They are bronze and can get very hot in the Florida sun.

 Can I put my art on your walls and sell it?